bozboz/laravel-admin/README.md

 As the mapping between the two models is stored inside a join table, there's a bit more leg work to get them working within the admin module.

-Define a `getSyncRelations` method on the respective Decorator (e.g. if you're setting up a relationship between BlogPost and BlogCategory and wish to handle the relationship when creating/editing existing BlogPosts, do the following inside the BlogPostDecorator class):
+Define a `getSyncRelations` method on the respective ModelAdminDecorator subtype (e.g. if you're setting up a relationship between BlogPost and BlogCategory and wish to handle the relationship when creating/editing existing BlogPosts, do the following inside the BlogPostDecorator class):

 ```
 public function getSyncRelations()